Starmer hits out at ‘ridiculous’ Tory criticism over Friday night schedule

 Friday night Shabbat dinners are important in the Jewish faith and Sir Keir has talked about making sure his children are aware of their heritage.

-The Prime Minister’s antisemitism adviser Lord Mann has warned the attacks on Sir Keir over his stance were “dangerous”.
+The Prime Minister’s antisemitism adviser, Lord Mann, has warned that attacks on Sir Keir over his stance are “dangerous”.

 Addressing the row on Times Radio, Sir Keir said: “I think it’s laughably ridiculous that this is even being talked about.